 5. Emotional Challenges:

-- The adopted child may not be able to adjust with your family and vice versa.
+- The adopted child may not be able to adjust to your family and vice versa.
 This can often happen when you adopt an older child.

 - You may realize that you are not able to handle the unique parenting challenges of an adopted child.